simh/simh/README.md

     DMC11/DMR11 DDCMP DECnet device simulation.
 Up to 8 DMC devices are supported.
 Packet transport is via TCP or UDP connections.
     KDP11 on PDP11 for DECnet
-    DUP11 on PDP11 for DECnet connectivity to talk to DMC, KDP or other DUP devices DZ on Unibus systems can have up to 256 ports (default of 32), on Qbus systems 128 port limit (default of 16).
+    DUP11 on PDP11 for DECnet connectivity to talk to DMC, KDP or other DUP devices CH11 on PDP11 and VAX780 for Chaosnet (from Lars Brinkhoff) DZ on Unibus systems can have up to 256 ports (default of 32), on Qbus systems 128 port limit (default of 16).
     DZ devices optionally support full modem control (and port speed settings